5K Training Explained: What Is Zone 1 / The Recovery Zone?

 What Is Zone 1 Running?

 Zone 1 is the lowest heart rate zone in endurance training.
-It's often called the recovery zone or easy zone.
-For 5K runners, it's the pace where you feel like you're going too slow, but that's the point.
+It’s often called the recovery zone or easy zone because it allows your body to recover while still maintaining movement.
+For 5K runners, it’s the pace where you feel like you’re going too slow, but that’s exactly the point, it helps build aerobic base without overexertion.

 Zone 1 Defined: